fb-co/devsbunker/important_todo.md

 ## High Priority

--   [ ] Stoopid ass notifications stopped working randomly (check console)
+-   [x] Stoopid ass notifications stopped working randomly (check console)
 -   [x] make sure to toggle back on clientside post validation

 -   [x] links should not be mandatory

 -   [x] Limit length of things like email

--   [ ] rate-limiting on other routes such as GraphQL stuff (only critical ones, for less critical routes we should add a less strict rate limiter)
+-   [x] rate-limiting on other routes such as GraphQL stuff (only critical ones, for less critical routes we should add a less strict rate limiter)

     -   check out configs/RateLimiter to add rules

     -   i couldnt find a ratelimiter for GraphQL that worked with Apollo, might need more time/help/make a custom one

+    -   [ ] test it by also adding feedback

 -   [x] some languages tags like Javascript throw Invalid Language Tag error